Height Safety Equipment

 There are literally hundreds if not thousands of different types of roofing harnesses that you could buy.
 But how do you choose which one?
 The first thing to consider is what type of work you will be doing as this will dictate which type of harness model you will need.
 Secondly you need to consider that you might be wearing your roofing harness all day every day, which means it is vital that it is comfortable, fit for purpose, high quality and made to last.
 Our range was chosen with all of this in mind.
 Our roofing harness range covers every application, body shape and working environment.

-An important part of workplace safety is training.
-Having the right work methods and procedures in place will reduce accidents and injuries.
 One of the services Safe@Heights can offer to our customers is a comprehensive audit of your work practices.
 From this report it will be clear where hazard reduction is required.
 We also can assist with the writing of SWMS and developing the training that will accompany the described work methods.
 For more information on our auditing and training packages please call us.

 Choosing the right height safety equipment for your needs can be confusing so that is where our experienced and friendly Safety Specialists are here to help.
 We will listen and take into account your particular circumstances to come up with a range of height safety products that suits your needs.